 \section{Introduction}

-Today, images and videos are everywhere in our daily life.
-Besides images and videos, the 3D models are increasingly growing with the image based 3D modeling and 3D print technologies.
-Some Apps on the smartphone such as Autodesk 123D Catch allow users to shot photos of one subject from various views and upload all the photos to Autodesk cloud server.
-Then the 123D service on the cloud server will return a 3D model of subject to the users.
-Desktop software such as Google Sketchup also makes one editing 3D models easily.
-The 3D models are going into our daily life step by step.
-In the industry, the virtual reality and augmented reality technologies are now hot topics, which need plenty of 3D models to build the virtual world.
-It is anticipated that the market for virtual reality and augmented reality will reach \$1.06 billion by 2018 at a Compound Annual Growth Rate (CAGR) of 15.18\% from 2013 to 2018 \cite{JolfaeiPsivt2015}.
-The governments are scanning the whole city into 3D virtual city models by laser scanners and multi-view cameras.The 3D contents encryption technologies are required in order to accomplish a high level of security, integrity, confidentiality and protection against unauthorized access to sensitive information, 3D content encryption technology is needed.
+Nowadays, more and more images and videos are flooded in our daily lives.
+In addition to images and video, 3D models are beginning using 3D modeling and 3D printing.
+Certain apps on smartphones, such as Autodesk 123D Catch, which let users to take a themed photo from various views and upload all the photos to the Autodesk cloud server.
+The 123D service on the cloud server will then return the 3D model of the theme to the user.
+Desktop software like Google Sketchup can also easily edit 3D models.
+3D models gradually enter our daily life.

+Virtual reality technology has become an increasingly popular topic in the industry, and a lot of 3D models are needed to build virtual worlds.
+The virtual reality and augmented reality market is expected to reach \$1.06 billion in 2018, with a compound annual growth rate (CAGR) of 15.18 \% from 2013 to 2018.
+The government is scanning the entire city's 3-d virtual city model with laser scanners and multi-view cameras.
+In order to achieve a high level of security, integrity, confidentiality and protection against unauthorized access to sensitive information, 3D content encryption technology is needed.
 3D content is stored or transmitted through unsafe channels.

-The 3D digitalized objects are defined by means of two types of 3D contents: 3D solid models and 3D surface (shell/boundary) models.
-A solid model defines the volume of the physical object that represents, whereas a surface model represents the surface, not the volume.
-Rey solves the encryption problem of 3D entity model in \cite{ReyHAIS2015}, Rey has addressed the encryption of 3D solid models.
-The surface models include point clouds, meshes and textured models.
+3D digitized objects are defined by two types of 3D content: 3D solid model and 3D surface (shell/boundary) model.
+The solid model defines the volume of the physical object represented, while the surface model represents the surface, not the volume.
+Rey solves the encryption problem of 3D entity model in \cite {ReyHAIS2015}.

-Current methods in this direction only consider the solid models \cite{ReyHAIS2015}, the point clouds models \cite{JolfaeiTIFS2015,JinPCM2016}, the meshes \cite{EluardCORESA2013} and the textures \cite{JolfaeiPsivt2015}.
-This paper focus on encryption of the most complicated 3D surface models.
-A full 3D textured surface model often contains vertices, polygons and textures, as shown in Fig. \ref{fig:3dSurfaceModel}.
-We propose a chaotic mapping based encryption method of 3D textured model.
-We encrypt the vertexes, the polygons and the textures of 3D models separately using the 3D Lu chaotic mapping.
-Then the encrypted vertices, edges and texture maps are composed together to form the final encrypted 3D textured model.
-The experimental results reveal that our method can encrypt and decrypt 3D textured models correctly.
-In addition, our method can resistant several attacks such as brute-force attack and statistic attack.
+This paper focuses on the encryption of three-dimensional surface models with texture.
+The direction of the current method is usually considered point cloud encryption \cite{JolfaeiTIFS2015,JinPCM2016}, grid \cite{EluardCORESA2013} and textures \cite{JolfaeiPsivt2015}.
+Complete 3D surface models usually contain vertices, polygons and textures, as shown in \ref{fig:3dSurfaceModel}.